 Charles has given hundreds of public presentations and scores of keynote addresses.
 Her speaking topics cover all aspects of environmental education, but she has a special focus on the multiple benefits of bringing children into direct contact with nature.
 This contact, she explains, improves creativity, academic performance, and self-esteem while at the same time fostering a greater love for the Earth.

-Videos of presentations and interviews, speaking testimonials, and book information are available here.
-Additional video clips are available to organizations making speaking engagement telephone inquiries.
-To discuss Cheryl Charles as a possible speaker, please call 408-865-0888, or send us an email message here.
+Videos of presentations and interviews, speaking testimonials, audio clips, and book information are available here.
+To explore engaging Cheryl Charles as a speaker, email her here.
+For the most up-to-date information about Cheryl, visit her website here.

 A Division Of